bfox9900/CAMEL99-FORTH/README.md

 `              NEXT,`

-(  It might be possibe to improve this further by making R11 the Forth IP.
+(  It might be possible to improve this further by making R11 the Forth IP.
   This would require extra overhead however to push/pop R11 for all native sub-routine calls)